paulb17/sparkify_cloud_etl/README.md

-# Sparkify Analytics Database
+# Sparkify Cloud ETL

 ## Introduction
 This project involved designing and creating an analytics database in the cloud for a hypothetical start up called Sparkify.
 Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
-To this end, a simple python based ETL pipeline was developed to extract data from local sources and load it into a star schema design.
-The choice to use a star schema was based on its high query performance relative to non-dimensional databases, its ease of use for end users and its ease of use with business intelligence tools.
+To this end, a python based ETL pipeline was developed to extract data from S3, load it into staging tables on redshift, and insert the data into a star schema.

 ## Requirements
 Instructions for how to run assumes the following are installed:
 * python 3.6+ and pip